Today I bring to you the joyous news of a review for a book that I did, indeed, finish!

 Linus gets drawn into the daily lives of these children even as he is reporting on them back to the head office of DICOMY.
 Will Linus discover there is more to life?

 I love Linus’ character progression.
 Nothing felt faked or forced for the sake of the plot.
 And Arthur was a lovely counterbalance.
 How each saw the world was in opposition to the other.
 The children were simply delightful.
-Each had there own unique story and way of looking at life.
+Each had their own unique story and way of looking at life.

 So I think it’s safe to assume that I approve of the characters and their development.